Cultural warning

 Explore stories

-New South Wales has a unique and diverse heritage and our plaques recognise a wide range of people and events.
+New South Wales has a unique and diverse heritage, and our plaques recognise a wide range of people and events.

 More than 65 plaques have been announced since the program began in 2021, including Dr Charles Perkins, who dedicated his life to civil rights for Aboriginal and Torres Strait Islander communities; Margaret Catchpole, the legendary convict chronicler; Quong Tart, a successful restaurateur and philanthropist; celebrated authors Ethel Turner, Dorothea Mackellar, May Gibbs and Patrick White; and Arthur Stace, the man who wrote ‘Eternity’ on Sydney’s streets.

-The map below displays the locations of Blue Plaques across New South Wales.
+The map below displays the locations of blue plaques across New South Wales.
 You can zoom in and click on each marker to view more information.

-Alternatively, visit the full list of Blue Plaques with options to filter by category or search by keywords or local government area (LGA).
+Alternatively, visit the full list of blue plaques with options to filter by category or search by keywords or local government area (LGA).

-Displaying 1 - 10 of 66
+Displaying 1 - 10 of 132

-Monteith' 266 Glebe Point Road, Glebe 2037
+52 Toxteth Road, Glebe 2037

 Aboriginal cultural heritage